aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 To view the state machine execution that failed you can click the link in the `Resource` section.

-In case the failed step started the CodeBuild state machine, `PBMMAccel-CodeBuild_sm`, you will be able to see the CodeBuild project and execution ID that failed by looking at the output of the `Start Build` step in the `PBMMAccel-CodeBuild_sm` state machine.
+In case the failed step started the CodeBuild state machine, `ASEA-CodeBuild_sm`, you will be able to see the CodeBuild project and execution ID that failed by looking at the output of the `Start Build` step in the `ASEA-CodeBuild_sm` state machine.

 ![State Machine CodeBuild Failure](img/state-machine-codebuild-failure.png).

-In the image above the execution of CodeBuild project `PBMMAccel-DeployPrebuilt` with ID `PBMMAccel-DeployPrebuilt:717584a9-c406-4569-9cc2-0d23e9ff9ef0` failed.
+In the image above the execution of CodeBuild project `ASEA-DeployPrebuilt` with ID `ASEA-DeployPrebuilt:717584a9-c406-4569-9cc2-0d23e9ff9ef0` failed.
 See the [CodeBuild](#codebuild) section to troubleshoot.

 ### 4.1.2.
 CodeBuild

 The Accelerator deploys and leverages two CodeBuild projects.
-The `PBMMAccel-InstallerProject_pl` project is used by the Code Pipeline/Installer stack and `PBMMAccel-DeployPrebuilt` which is used throughout the Accelerator state machine.
+The `ASEA-InstallerProject_pl` project is used by the Code Pipeline/Installer stack and `ASEA-DeployPrebuilt` which is used throughout the Accelerator state machine.
 Both are similar in that they use CDK to deploy stacks.
 The installer project will not exist, if the installer has been removed.

 ![CodeBuild Projects](img/code-build-projects.png)

-After a successful installation you will see the following in Codebuild, for the `PBMMAccel-DeployPrebuilt` project:
+After a successful installation you will see the following in Codebuild, for the `ASEA-DeployPrebuilt` project:

 ![CodeBuild Success](img/code-build-success.png)